-Due to the administrative requirements of managing service centers, there should be a clear business-case for
+Due to the administrative requirements of managing service centers, there should be a clear business-case for establishing and renewing separate service center charge rates.
+The requisite business-case includes the following basic parameters:

 - 1. Self-Supporting Revenues Service center annual recoveries should typically be sufficient to fund the annual operating costs of the center.
 Any cost in excess of revenue should be posted to a discrete project so total center costs can be easily identified.
 Direct costs include allocable salaries, fringe benefits, supplies, equipment maintenance, and maintenance agreements.
 SSFs also include indirect costs such as building depreciation, equipment depreciation, and building operations and maintenance expenses (including utilities). - 2.
 Local Administrative and Financial Support The unit/department must be equipped to manage the additional accounting and reporting requirements of the Center.
-These activities include separate accounting for expenses and recoveries and precise tracking of utilization for charge-out purposes. - 3.
-College and Institute Level Approval The "Service Center Rate Study Request" form must be completed and approved by the appropriate School or Department Head and the appropriate College or Institute level officer prior to being submitted to Grants and Contracts Accounting for consideration.
+These activities include separate accounting for expenses and recoveries and precise tracking of utilization for charge-out purposes.

+3. College and Institute Level Approval - The "Service Center Rate Study Request" form must be completed and approved by the appropriate School or Department Head and the appropriate College or Institute level officer prior to being submitted to Grants and Contracts Accounting for consideration.
 The form can be found on the Grants and Contracts website.